home about resources filmscamp johnny reb

 Jerome Robertson

 The father of Felix Huston Robertson was also a Confederate general.
 Born on March 14, 1815, in Woodford County, Robertson moved to Texas in 1836.
 He served as a captain in the Texas army during the revolution and set up a medical practice after the war.
 He also served in the Texas House of Representatives and Texas Senate.
 When the Civil War began, he commanded the 5th Texas regiment and served with distinction in Hood's Texas Brigade.
 Because of the concern he had for his men, he was referred to as "Aunt Polly."
 A moniker that certainly wouldn't have applied to his son.
 Robertson became commander of the Texas Brigade after John Bell Hood was promoted.
 His greatest triumph was at Gettysburg where the Texas Brigade captured the heavily fought over "Devil's Den."
-His career to took a nose dive during the ill-fated Knoxville Campaign.
+His career took a nose dive during the ill-fated Knoxville Campaign.
 General James Longstreet blamed Robertson for the lack of success.
 He was relieved of command and sent back to Texas to command the state reserve forces.
 He resumed his medical practice after the war in Independence, Texas.
 Robertson died on January 7, 1894 and was buried at Oakwood Cemetery in Waco.

 Lawrence Sullivan "Sul" Ross